webqit/quantum-js/README.md

 ## Examples

-Using the polyfills, the following examples work today.
-(Hopefully, you can have a lot of fun here!)
+Using the Stateful JS and Observer API polyfills, the following examples work today.
+(And hopefully, you can have a lot of fun with that!)

 + [Example 1: *Reactive Custom Elements*](#example-1-reactive-custom-elements)
 + [Example 2: *Pure Computations*](#example-2-pure-computations)